-At the end paper let us discuss what means a dividing line in continuous logic and the Banach space theory.
-In \cite[Chapter~2.3]{Baldwin-book} Baldwin distinguish between a virtuous property of a theory and a dividing line in classical logic.
+At the end of the paper, let us discuss what it means to have a dividing line in continuous logic and Banach space theory.
+In \cite[Chapter~2.3]{Baldwin-book}, Baldwin distinguishes between a virtuous property of a theory and a dividing line in classical logic.
 A property is {\em virtuous} if it has significant mathematical consequences for the theory or its models.
 A property is a {\em dividing line} if it and its negation are both virtuous.
-According to these definitions, by Theorems~\ref{NIP=Baire-1/2} and \ref{NIP definability}, as $NIP$ and its negation give us a lot of information about the theory/models, $NIP$ is a dividing line in continuous logic as well as the Banach space theory.
-Indeed, $NIP$ is equivalent to Baire-1/2 definability of coheirs and its negation ($IP$) is equivalent to existence of $\ell_1$ in the function space on types.
-In fact, such dividing line already exists in Banach space theory, Rosenthal's $\ell_1$-theorem.
-These theorems give the sort of control that was needed; that is, control on both sides of the dividing line.
-Another example of such a theorem in the Banach space theory is Gowers' theorem \cite{Gowers2}: Every Banach space $X$ has a subspace $Y$ that either has an unconditional basis or is hereditarily indecomposable.
-As Gowers argues in \cite{Gowers1}, {\em the questions that were traditionally asked about nice subspaces [i.e. existence of an infinite dimensional reflexive subspace or an isomorph of $\ell_1$ or $c_0$] were of the wrong kind (although more examples of Banach spaces were needed to make this clear).} As $NIP$ corresponds to Rosenthal's $\ell_1$ theorem, several questions arise.
-Is there a model theoretic property corresponding to Gowers' theorem?
-Are there model theoretic dividing lines that separate {\em natural} and {\em exotic} Banach spaces?
+According to these definitions, by Theorems~\ref{NIP=Baire-1/2} and \ref{NIP definability}, since $NIP$ and its negation give us a lot of information about the theory/models, $NIP$ is a dividing line in continuous logic as well as in Banach space theory.
+Indeed, $NIP$ is equivalent to Baire-1/2 definability of coheirs, and its negation ($IP$) is equivalent to the existence of $\ell_1$ in the function space on types.
+In fact, such a dividing line already exists in Banach space theory, as seen in Rosenthal's $\ell_1$-theorem.
+These theorems provide the kind of control that was needed; that is, control on both sides of the dividing line.
+Another example of such a theorem in Banach space theory is Gowers' theorem \cite{Gowers2}: Every Banach space $X$ has a subspace $Y$ that either has an unconditional basis or is hereditarily indecomposable.
+As Gowers argues in \cite{Gowers1}: ``{\em the questions that were traditionally asked about nice subspaces [i.e., existence of an infinite-dimensional reflexive subspace or an isomorph of $\ell_1$ or $c_0$] were of the wrong kind (although more examples of Banach spaces were needed to make this clear).}" As $NIP$ corresponds to Rosenthal's $\ell_1$ theorem, several questions arise.
+Is there a model-theoretic property corresponding to Gowers' theorem?
+Are there model-theoretic dividing lines that separate {\em natural} and {\em exotic} Banach spaces?
 What are the connections between the known classification (in classical logic) and the classification presented in this article?
-These and many other questions are worth looking.
+These and many other questions are worth exploring.

 Finally, the above points strongly inspire us to believe that Shelah's {\em dividing lines} and classification theory is the {\em correct} approach to many questions in various areas of mathematics.